lubeda/EspHoMaTriXv2/README.md

 After the [old](https://github.com/lubeda/EsphoMaTrix) component became favorite, there were some feature requests, which indicated that my old code was a mess.
 I reworked the whole code and restructured it, so it is now hopefully more extensible.

+### Advice

+If you have the choice use an **ESP32 device**, there are conditions where the RAM size is to limited in a ESO8266 device, so i stripped out some features an these boards, e.g. the bitmap_screen.

 ## How to use

 ### The easy way